 The same could be said about her entryway into the idol world.
 Although she is a bona fide idol superstar now, she said that it was never her intention to become one, but rather that it was a happy accident.

-Later, she heard about a group that would perform anime theme songs and went for the audition, making it in.
+Later, she heard about a group that would perform anime theme songs and went for the audition, which she passed successfully.
 That was Dempagumi.inc, which she joined in 2009.

-“I never thought of myself or Dempa as being an idol group because an idol means being perfect, all the time.
+“I never thought of myself or Dempa as being an idol group because an idol means being perfect — all the time.
 But I was awkward.
-I couldn’t sing,” she reminisces.
+I couldn’t sing,” she recalls.
 “I couldn’t dance, I remember crying while trying to learn my dance moves.”

 After the release of “WWD,” Aizawa says that the group was finally accepted for what it was: an imperfect “idol” group with fears and feelings just like anyone else.